Another paradigm for creating web APIs is Remote Procedure Call (RPC).

 It sits between the client and the server and specifies what all fields to return in the response, and we get only those fields back.

-There is only a single endpoint and the call is strikingly similar to a RPC.
+There is only a single endpoint and the call is similar to RPC.

 Query: